repobee/repobee/docs/getting_started.rst

 For RepoBee to work at all, it needs to be provided with an access token to whichever platform instance you intend to use.
 See the `GitHub access token docs`_ for how to create a token.
 The token should have the ``repo`` and ``admin:org`` scopes.
+If you will be using GitHub Actions, the token should have the ``workflow`` scope as well.
 You can either set this token in the ``REPOBEE_TOKEN`` environment variable with whatever method you deem appropriate, or you can put it in the configuration file as described next.

 .. note::